rtx-on/rtx-explore/README.md

 2) Test that you can run the Path Tracer
    * Make sure that you pass a valid scene file to as an argument
       * Properties > Debugging > Command Line Arguments > "src/scenes/cornell.txt"
+## Debug
+Check out our short tutorial on [how to use Microsoft PIX](https://github.com/rtx-on/rtx-explore/blob/master/DEBUGGING.md).

 ## Credits
 ### Titan V GPU